awsdocs/amazon-vpc-user-guide/doc_source/VPC_DHCP_Options.md

 When using the Amazon DNS server, the following rules and considerations apply\.
 + You cannot filter traffic to or from the Amazon DNS server using network ACLs or security groups\.
 + Services that use the Hadoop framework, such as Amazon EMR, require instances to resolve their own fully qualified domain names \(FQDN\)\.
 In such cases, DNS resolution can fail if the `domain-name-servers` option is set to a custom value\.
 To ensure proper DNS resolution, consider adding a conditional forwarder on your DNS server to forward queries for the domain `region-name.compute.internal` to the Amazon DNS server\.
 For more information, see [Setting up a VPC to host clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-vpc-host-job-flows.html) in the *Amazon EMR Management Guide*\.
-+ You can use the Amazon DNS server IP address 169\.254\.169\.253, though some servers don't allow its use\.
-Windows Server 2008, for example, disallows the use of a DNS server located in the 169\.254\.x\.x network range\.
++ Windows Server 2008 disallows the use of a DNS server located in the link\-local address range \(169\.254\.0\.0/16\)\.
 + The Amazon Route 53 Resolver only supports recursive DNS queries\.

 ## Change DHCP options<a name="DHCPOptions"></a>

 After you create a set of DHCP options, you can't modify them\.
-If you want your VPC to use a different set of DHCP options, you must create a new set and associate them with your VPC\.
-You can also set up your VPC to use no DHCP options at all\.
+If you need your VPC to use a different set of DHCP options, you must create it and then associate it with your VPC\.
+Alternatively, you can specify that your VPC should use no DHCP options\.

 You can have multiple sets of DHCP options, but you can associate only one set of DHCP options with a VPC at a time\.
 If you delete a VPC, the DHCP options set that is associated with the VPC is disassociated from the VPC\.

 After you associate a new set of DHCP options with a VPC, any existing instances and all new instances that you launch in the VPC use the new options\.
-You don't need to restart or relaunch the instances\.
-They automatically pick up the changes within a few hours, depending on how frequently the instance renews its DHCP lease\.
-If you want, you can explicitly renew the lease using the operating system on the instance\.
+You don't need to restart or relaunch your instances\.
+Instances automatically pick up the changes within a few hours, depending on how frequently they renew their DHCP leases\.
+If you prefer, you can explicitly renew the lease using the operating system on the instance\.

 ## Work with DHCP options sets<a name="DHCPOptionSet"></a>